JPGC04/Logisim-RISC-V-CPU/README.md

 # Logisim RISC-V CPU

-This project is an extension of Lab 1 for ECSE 324 - Computer Organization at McGill University.

 ## Overview

-The project consists of a 16-bit RISC-V Logisim CPU, an assembler for ARM-style assembly, and test files for various CPU components.
+This project consists of a 16-bit RISC-V Logisim CPU, an assembler for ARM-style assembly, and test files for various CPU components.

 ### Logisim CPU